cuicui_layout

 and systems to your bevy game.

-also integrates with cuicui_dsl
+However, cuicui_layout also integrates with cuicui_dsl and cuicui_chirp.

 See their respective documentation pages for why you’d want to use them as well.

-When to use cuicui_layout
+When to use cuicui_layout?

-is always a better choice over Flexbox, the default bevy UI
+cuicui_layout is always a better choice over Flexbox, the default bevy UI

 layouting algorithm.
 I’m however not claiming that it is better than other